-The objective of this program is to increase the fundamental understanding of phenomena, properties, and behavior important to materials that will contribute to improving current energy technologies and developing new energy technologies.
-Disciplinary areas where basic research is supported include materials physics, condensed matter physics, materials chemistry, engineering physics, and related disciplines where the emphasis is on the science of materials.
-Product development, demonstration, and surveys and process optimization studies for existing commercial materials are not within the scope of this solicitation.
+The objective of this program is to support fundamental experimental and theoretical research in materials sciences and engineering that provides the foundations for the discovery and design of new materials with novel functions and properties.
+Major emphasis is placed on the design and synthesis of materials, the characterization and the understanding of their structure, defect state, physical, chemical and electrochemical, mechanical and irradiation induced behavior over multiple length and time scales.
+The program also supports the development and advancement of the computational tools and techniques that in turn enable the understanding of the behaviors of materials.
+The ultimate goal is to establish the scientific basis to predict, synthesize, and design new materials for energy relevant applications.
+Disciplinary areas where basic research is supported include materials physics, condensed matter physics, materials chemistry, biomolecular materials, x-ray, neutron, and electron scattering sciences, and related disciplines where the emphasis is on the science of materials.
+Product development, demonstration, surveys and process optimization studies for existing commercial materials are not within the scope of this solicitation.
 Program Contact: Phone (301) 903-3427